New York Paid Family Leave FAQ

 Yes.
 Unless the collective-bargaining agreement offers a paid family leave policy that is at least as favorable to the employee as NYPFL, PFL applies.

-No. If an employee is not working and is collecting workers compensation, he cannot also claim PFL benefits.
+No. If an employee is not working and is collecting workers’ compensation, the employee cannot also claim PFL benefits.

 Where can employees find applications and waiver forms?